chippyash/Strong-Type/README.md

 *  \__invoke() - Proxy to get(), allows you to write $c() instead of $c->get()

-Numeric types, that is IntType, WholeIntType, NaturalIntType, FloatType, RationalType and ComplexType support the NumericTypeInterface which defines the method
+Numeric types, that is IntType, WholeIntType, NaturalIntType, FloatType, RationalType and ComplexType support the NumericTypeInterface which defines the methods

 *  negate(): negate the number - NB Negation is will throw a \BadMethodCallException for WholeInt and NaturalInt types as they cannot be negative
 *  toComplex(): returns a complex real representation of the number (e.g. 2+0i).
 For